wavefrontHQ/docs/pages/doc/alerts.md

 ### Alert Condition

-The alert condition is a ts() expression that defines the threshold for an alert.
+The alert condition defines the threshold for an alert.
+It's often a ts() expression, but hs() and other expressions are supported as well.
-* If an alert's Condition field is set to a conditional expression, for example `ts("requests.latency") > 195`, then all data values that satisfy the condition are marked as `true` (1) and all data values that do not satisfy the condition are marked as `false` (0).
+* If an alert's **Condition** field is set to a conditional expression, for example `ts("requests.latency") > 195`, then:
+  - all data values that satisfy the condition are marked as `true` (1)
+  - all data values that do not satisfy the condition are marked as `false` (0)
-* If the Condition field is set to a ts() expression, for example `ts("cpu.loadavg.1m")`, then all _non-zero_ data values are marked as `true` and all zero data values are marked as `false`.
-If there is _no reported data_, then values are neither true nor false.
+* If the Condition field is set to a non-conditional expression, for example `ts("cpu.loadavg.1m")`, then:
+  - all _non-zero_ data values are marked as `true`
+  - all zero data values are marked as `false`
+  - If there is _no reported data_, then values are neither true nor false.

 An alert [fires](alerts_states_lifecycle.html#when-alerts-fire) when a metric stays at a value that indicates a problem for the specified amount of time.
-* A **classic alert** send a notification with the specified severity to all specified targets.
+* A **classic alert** sends a notification with the specified severity to all specified targets.
 * A **multi-threshold alert** allows you to specify multiple severities and a different target for each severity.
 Each target is notified if the condition is met when the alert changes state.

 ### Alert Target

 Each alert is associated with one or more alert targets.
 The alert target specifies who to notify when the alert changes state.
-* For classic alerts, you specify a severity and one or more corresponding alert targets.
+* For classic alerts, you specify a (single) severity and one or more corresponding alert targets.
 You can set up email, PagerDuty, and custom alert targets.
 * For multi-threshold alerts, you can specify a different alert target for each threshold, for example, an email target when the alert reaches the INFO threshold and a PagerDuty target when the alert reaches the SEVERE threshold.
 You can specify only custom alert targets, but it's easy to set up a custom email or PagerDuty alert target.

    {% include note.html content="Alert targets subscribe to all notifications at their severity and above.
 For example, an alert target for an INFO severity receives all notifications for INFO, SMOKE, WARN,  and SEVERE.
 Because notifications potentially go to targets of different severities, you cannot associate an alert target with more than one severity. " %}